Nutrients: the body’s building blocks…

 Trace Minerals (needed in smaller amounts):

-Over time, deficiencies may contribute to conditions like osteoporosis, cardiovascular disease, and neurological disorders.
+Over time, deficiencies may contribute to osteoporosis, cardiovascular disease, and neurological disorders.

 A well-balanced intake of micronutrients can: